akiranmayi/AirBnB-Price-Prediction/README.md

 reviews.csv - Reviews for the Airbnb listings.

 ## Models and Analysis
-Gradient Boosting Regressor: Best performance with an R² of 0.9971 and MSE of 7.46 million.
+Gradient Boosting Regressor: Best performance with an R² of 0.9971.
 Baseline Linear Regression: Achieved an R² score of 0.9133.
 Regularization Models (Ridge and Lasso Regression): Addressed multicollinearity and improved prediction accuracy.